 Start using a credit repair credit card

-After the record of Bankruptcy and any old defaulted records have dropped off your credit file potential lenders may still be reluctant to lend to you.
-This is because you have no history of borrowing on your file.
+After the record of Bankruptcy has dropped off your credit file, main stream lenders may still be reluctant to lend to you.
+This is because you do not have any positive history of borrowing on your file.

-No credit history is just as bad as having a poor history.
+No positive credit history is just as bad as having a poor history.
 Lenders have no idea about whether you are going to be a good lending risk or not.
-You can only overcome this problem by building up a new history of responsible credit usage.
+You can only overcome this problem by building up a new history of using credit responsibly.

 The interest charged by credit repair card lenders is very high.
 Make sure that you pay off the balance in full at the end of each month.
 This will help provide evidence of responsible credit usage.